Who is required to post labor law posters?

 What are the yellow notices on some of J. J. Keller's posters?

 Those are informational inserts we provide.
-We are providing a service by advising you that you may need to contact your insurance company or state agency directly to be "qualified."
-In these instances, you are responsible for obtaining an official copy of the notice; J. J. Keller cannot provide the official copy.
+We are providing a service by advising you that you may need to contact your insurance company or state agency directly to obtain the required poster.
+In these instances, you are responsible for getting an official copy of the notice; J. J. Keller cannot provide the official copy.
 The yellow notices are there to advise you that you must contact a state agency to get a notice which will be specific to your business.
 Usually, these are state Workers' Compensation or Unemployment Benefits related notices having to do with your employer account with those agencies.
 For example, employers in Alaska must get the Employer’s Notice of Insurance from their workers’ compensation insurance company.

 Why are J. J. Keller's labor law posters laminated?